egel-lang/entanglement/bell/qm.md

 where $\rho(\lambda)$ is a probability density function

-_note_: Bell's argument is indifferent to a superposition v. 'oscillation' debate
+_note_: Bell's argument is mostly indifferent to a superposition v. 'oscillation' debate

+_note_: but we need to talk about the _probability_ of observing a property for each detector

 ----